AleMorales9011/ForgeWare/src/10-SGBD.md

 # Inserting Data Via Script

-Inserting data `via script` is a powerful and efficient way to manage data population within your database.
-It promotes `accuracy`, repeatability, and allows for integration with other processes, ultimately saving time and resources.
+Inserting data `via script` is a powerful and efficient way to manage the data population within your database.
+It promotes `accuracy`, and repeatability, and allows for integration with other processes, ultimately saving time and resources.

 ```sql
 USE Loja;